DanielMSchmidt/automated-aop/readme.md

 # automated-aop

-> Automate your code with ease
+> Automate your AOP instrumentation with ease

 This module is for you if you would like to execute code before, after or as call of another type of functions